+- Press and hold Ω until the parking lamps turn off.

-- Turn on the hazard warning flashers. - Turn the vehicle on and then off.
+- Turn on the hazard warning flashers.

+- Turn the vehicle on and then off.

 Conditions in Which Remote Start Will Not Work

 The remote vehicle start feature will not operate if: